StArLorDd88/StArLorDd88/README.md

 Hello, I'm Himanshu.
-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+An aspiring Data Scientist with expertise in data analysis and reporting, query optimization, database design, and data modelling.

    + Querying data using SQL.
    + Generate reports and perform data analysis using SQL.